asadowski11/Capstone/pages/installInstructions.md

 <br>
 <img src="../assets/img/runPowershell.png">
 <br>
-A dark-blue window should show up with some text asking if you really want to run the script (it may not ask if you've done this before).
+A dark-blue window should show up with some text asking if you really want to run the script (If you've already done this before, it may not ask).
 Type in `Y` and hit enter.
 After that, the setup should take under a minute and Bob will be installed on your device!
 Hooray!